electrode-io/electrode-native/docs/cli/cauldron/regen-container.md

 **Default**  Lists all non-released native application versions from the Cauldron and  prompts you to choose one.
 **Example** `ern cauldron regen-api -d MyNativeApp:android:1.0.0`

+`--force/-f`

+* Bypass compatibility checks and force update native dependencies versions.
+**Caution**  Before using the `--force/-f` option, be sure that you can bypass compatibility checks.

 #### Remarks

 * The [ern create-container] command can also generate a container given a complete native application descriptor.
 But the [ern create-container] will only create the Container locally and not update the Cauldron or publish the new version.